It all started in a school.

 McDonogh took these values and partnered with their technology team to build the first version of the online Folio application.
 Other schools who heard about the work that was being done suggested that the school rebuild their tool as a stand alone system that could be used by other schools.
 Intrigued by the opportunity to help other schools, McDonogh’s Board created an independent non-profit organization focused solely on the development of the best possible system for managing faculty and staff growth in schools.

-The FolioCollaborative has grown into a community of 39 independent schools from around the country.
+The FolioCollaborative has grown into a community of over 150 independent schools from around the country.